 Create a custom caveat enforcer

-The MetaMask Delegation Toolkit provides some out-of-the-box caveat enforcers that cover common use cases.
-For more granular or custom control, you can create custom caveat enforcers from scratch.
+When restricting a delegation, the MetaMask Delegation Toolkit provides some out-of-the-box caveat enforcers that cover common use cases.
+For more granular or custom control, you can follow the instructions on this page to create custom caveat enforcers from scratch.

 Prerequisites